Sébastien Frey: Bursaspor

 On 15 July 2013, Frey joined Turkish club Bursaspor for an undisclosed fee.
 After he failed to make an appearance during 2014–15 season, his contract was mutually terminated on 9 July 2015, and Frey subsequently retired from professional football.
 He confirmed his farewell from the club with an Instagram message on 15 July 2015, stating his gratefulness for his spell at club.

 International career

 Frey received his first call-up for France for a match against Poland in November 2004, but did not make an appearance.
 He earned his first cap in France's final UEFA Euro 2008 qualifier against Ukraine on 21 November 2007.
 The match ended in a 2–2 draw after he erred on Andriy Shevchenko's equalising goal.
 He was a member of France's Euro 2008 finals squad.
-On 20 August 2008, after being continually overlooked by manager Raymond Domenech, despite his excellent form for Fiorentina, and the constant calls for his selection by the French media, Frey announced his retirement from international football at the age of just 28.
+On 20 August 2008, Frey announced his retirement from international football at the age of 28 to focus on his club career.